 Adjust the direction of airflow by moving the louvered vents.

-If you have the rear passenger comfortemp option, you can adjust the direction of the airflow to the rear seating area.
+You have rear passenger comfortemp outlets that you can use to adjust the direction of the airflow to the rear seating area.
+The temperature is controlled by the front passenger setting.

 Ventilation Tips